 Types of Computer Security Threats

-Here are five computer security threats and solutions to help you stay safe.
+Here are five computer security threats and their corresponding solutions to help you stay safe.

 Malware is one of the most common threats to computer security.
 Short for “malicious software,” malware is any unwanted application that harms your computer, your network, or your data.
 It can be as trivial as slowing down your computer’s performance or as severe as stealing financial data.